Yomguithereal/colifrapy/docs/logger.rst

 Levels
 ------
-The logger accepts five levels :
+The logger accepts five levels (ordered by importance):

-    - INFO (green output)
     - VERBOSE (cyan output)
     - DEBUG (blue output)
+    - INFO (green output)
     - WARNING (yellow ouput)
+    - ERROR (red output)
-    - ERROR (red output) --> will throw an exception for you to catch or not
+    - CRITICAL (violet output)  --> will throw an exception for you to catch or not

 By default, if no level is specified for a message, DEBUG will always be taken.